 Fraud Management & Cybercrime , Fraud Risk Management , Video

-In this interview with Information Security Media Group, Palla discusses:
+In this video interview with Information Security Media Group, McKenna discusses:

 - The tactics for check fraud and why it is on the rise;

 - Why account takeover scams will be the next big thing;

 - Why investing in more identity solutions alone will not defend against scams.